-A dual fuel heat pump is a cooling and heating system that combines a traditional heat pump with a furnace and switches between them according to the season you’re in and the temperature and function you need.
+A dual fuel heat pump allows you to switch between the heat pump and the furnace according to the season you’re in and the temperature and function you need.

 outside condensation unit with a compressor that ensures refrigerant circulation